arturolei/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+  - cpu.py
+  - ls8.py

 * Write a short 3-10-word description of what each file does.
+  - cpu.py seems to be the cpu
+  - ls8.py is an instance or computer that uses the cpu

 * Note what has been implemented, and what hasn't.
+  - Looks like we need to implement load/run and multiply, ability to read programs

 * Read this whole file.
+  - Good enough

 * Skim the spec.
+  - Spec skimmed

 ## Step 1: Add the constructor to `cpu.py`